bytebase/bytebase/plugin/advisor/generator/README.md

    ```shell
    ./generator --flag MySQLColumnDisallowChangingType
    ```
-4. write the core code in generated files.
+4. Implement the rule-specific logic in the generated files.